Sleemanabad

-Sleemanabad is a village in Madhya Pradesh, India, approximately 62 km from Jabalpur and 32 km from Katni.
+Sleemanabad is a village in Katni District of Madhya Pradesh, India, approximately 62 km from Jabalpur and 32 km from Katni.

 Etymology

 Sleemanabad, literally "Sleeman's town", was named after William Henry Sleeman, a British army officer and administrator.
 During the colonial period Sleeman was one of the key figures responsible for bringing an end to the Thuggee Cult.

+Demographics

+As per Census of India 2011 The Sleemnabad Town has population of 5957 of which 3050 are males while 2907 are females.

 Copper deposits

 Copper deposits are found in Sleemanabad.
 As per Geological Survey of India's DID Report (2011) on base metals, in this area the mineralisation is mostly along faults, fractures/ joints trending N10° - 20°W to S10° - 20°E. Baryte veins and limonitic patches are noticed in the brecciated quartzites.
 Geochemical sampling showed results for copper.

+Transportation

+Sleemnabad is 32 km away from Katni by road.
+Here's a small railway station total 14 train arrives at the Sleemnabad road Railway Station.